lvlivingston/goalkr/README.md

 ### **Stretch Goals**

 ###### Style
-- [ ] Includes CSS styling following brand kit
+- [ ] Include CSS styling following a 'Brand Kit'
-- [ ] Completed brand kit for future development use
+- [ ] Include a 'Brand Kit' for future development use
-- [ ] Optimization for mobile
+- [ ] Include visual optimization for mobile

 ###### Functionality
 - [ ] Include ability to update / delete Notes
-- [ ] Optimization for mobile
+- [ ] Include optimization for mobile
-- [ ] Ability to update existing OKRs & Notes in same screen (rather than being directed to a new screen)
+- [ ] Include ability to update existing OKRs and Notes in same screen (rather than being directed to a new screen)
-- [ ] Ability to archive a quarter's OKRs into historical view (or listed below current OKRs)
+- [ ] Include ability to archive a quarter's OKRs into historical view (or listed below current OKRs)
-- [ ] Ability to set annual goals & break into quarterly chunks for long-term planning
+- [ ] Include ability to set annual goals and break into quarterly chunks for long-term planning
-- [ ] Home screen analytics showing progress over time
+- [ ] Improve home page analytics to show progress over time
-- [ ] Notification / Email reminders for regular progress check-ins
+- [ ] Add notification / Email reminders for regular progress check-ins
-- [ ] Ability to join group (i.e. family, friend or professional group) to work toward shared common goals
+- [ ] Include ability to join a group (i.e. family, friend or professional group) to work toward shared common goals
-- [ ] Ability to share progress with family members / friends
+- [ ] Include ability to share progress with family members / friends on home page